 Pelican Elite Cooler

-Pelican Elite Cooler is another one of those brands that’s not necessarily cheaper than YETI, but instead has tried to construct a product that’s even superior, and then manufacture those on the U.S. soil.
+Pelican Elite is another one of those coolers that’s not necessarily much cheaper than YETI but instead has tried to construct a product that’s even superior, and then manufacture those on the U.S. soil.

-If you’re not specifically looking for coolers cheaper than YETI, and are more concerned with performance instead, or if you want to support the US economy, then you might really want to check out Pelican’s line-up in their official store.
+If you’re not specifically looking for coolers way cheaper than YETI, and are more concerned with performance instead, or if you want to support the US economy, then you might really want to check out Pelican’s line-up in their official store.

-Grizzly Cooler is another brand that’s survived basically by offering coolers that are cheaper than YETI.
-They’ve actually been around for much longer than their rivals (since 1983, in fact), but their popularity never really took off until the massive YETI craze settled in.
+They’ve actually been around for much longer than their rivals (since 1990s, in fact), but their popularity never really took off until the massive YETI craze settled in.

-Grizzly actually has got one of the most loyal followings of outdoorsmen and women anywhere; their major claim to fame is that their ice chests are 100% indestructible, and they come with a lifetime guarantee — all while being substantially cheaper than the top competition.
+Engel's major claim to fame is that their ice chests are 100% indestructible, and they come with a 10-year guarantee — all while being about 20-25% cheaper than YETI coolers.

-Another good thing about Grizzly is that they have plenty of size options to choose from, giving them a more complete rivalry to YETI’s Tundra series than, say, ORCA’s lineup.
+Another good thing about Engel is that they have plenty of colors and size options to choose from, giving them a more complete rivalry to YETI’s Tundra series than, say, ORCA’s lineup.
 In fact, that's the only brand that can rival YETI when it comes to the number of available sizes.

 YETI-like Coolers: Rising Stars